NuSkooler/enigma-bbs/UPGRADE.md

     // position reports, which are not supported on all terminals.
     // Using this with a terminal that does not support cursor
     // position reports results in a 2 second delay during the
-    // connect process, but provides better autoconfiguration of utf-8
+    // connect process, but provides better auto configuration of utf-8
     checkUtf8Encoding: true